Image: DOC

 Why we incubate hatching eggs

 After making a hole or pip in the tough shell, chicks take about three to six days to fully emerge.
 During this time, flies can lay maggots on the egg or the young chick (‘fly strike’), which can quickly lead to their death.
-Flies have been one of the biggest causes of chick deaths at Taiaroa Head.
+Flies have been one of the biggest causes of chick deaths at Pukekura/Taiaroa Head.

 Adult albatross with chick in guard stage.